Niel Wright

 Frank William Nielsen "Niel" Wright (30 September 1933 – 28 November 2024) was a New Zealand poet, literary critic, bibliographer, publisher, and cultural and political commentator.
-His major piece of work is his epic poem The Alexandrians, self published in 120 books between 1961 and 2007 and totaling some 36,000 lines.
+His major piece of work is his epic poem The Alexandrians, mostly self published in 120 books between 1961 and 2007 and totaling some 36,000 lines.
+The early editions were published by Pegasus Press, Christchurch.
 He has since self published 1045 post-Alexandrian poems totaling 8331 lines, of which 681 are triolets.
 He has also published extensive notes to The Alexandrians.

 Life

 Born in Sydenham Christchurch of mixed French, Scandinavian and English ancestry.
 His first school was Elmwood in Merivale, his second St Albans.
 He then attended Christchurch Boys' High School.

 Wright moved to Wellington in 1953, at first off and on, then permanently from the 1960s.
 He attended Victoria University of Wellington, earning a BA and MA (Hons) in English, followed by a PhD on Beowulf.
 His career was spent in the New Zealand public service.

 He was married with one son, one daughter and four grandchildren.
 He lived in Wellington.

+Niel Wright set up the Poetry Archive Charitable Trust with Michael O'Leary a fellow trustee (who came up with the idea for the Poetry Archive of New Zealand Aotearoa in 1999) and received public funding for the Winter Readings poetry series at The City Gallery in Wellington from 2006-2008.
+Niel wrote a history of PANZA, The Early History of the Poetry Archive of New Zealand Aotearoa, 2010.
+He ran the Poetry Archive of New Zealand Aotearoa from his home in 2010 until his death.

 Wright died on 28 November 2024, at the age of 91.